moode-player/docs/moode_application.md

 By: Tim Curtis (c) 2023
 Updated: 2023-07-11

-This document describes the architecture of moOde audio player and how the component parts are related to one another.
+This document describes the architecture of the moOde audio player application and how component parts are related to one another.

 - [1.
 Overview](#1-overview)
 - [2.
 Web page structure](#2-web-page-structure)